oils-for-unix/oils/doc/hay.md

    execute shell inside a VM, inside a Linux container, or on a remote machine.

 These two stages conceptually different, but use the **same** syntax and evaluator!
-The evaluator runs in a mode where it **builds up data** rather than executing commands.
+Again, the evaluator runs in a mode where it **builds up data** rather than executing commands.

 ### Result Schema